hugentobler/obsidian-analog-todos/README.md

 ## Design goals

 Your _Now_ page is all that matters.
 When it gets cluttered, create a new one.
-Unfinished tasks carry forward, completed ones stay behind, and the old page is archived.
+Unfinished tasks roll forward, completed ones stay behind, and the old page is archived.

 Tasks have 3 states: Todo → In Progress → Done.
 That's it.
 No deadlines.
 No clutter.